 subcutaneous bruising over the neck and anterior chest

-A cloverleaf skull (also known as kleeblattschädel) refers to type of severe craniosynostosis which gives the skull a cloverleaf shape.
-It typically results from intrauterine premature closure of sagittal, coronal and lambdoid sutures.
+Cloverleaf skull, also known as kleeblattschädel, refers to a type of severe craniosynostosis which gives the skull a cloverleaf shape.
+It is very rare, with less than 130 case reports globally.
+It typically results from intrauterine premature closure of sagittal, coronal and lambdoid sutures, t...

 The coca-cola bottle sign refers to the appearance of the muscles of the orbit in thyroid eye disease.
 The belly of the muscle enlarges with sparing of the tendinous insertion, giving the appearance of the traditional coca-cola bottle.